codycarter1763/1940s-Dickerson-Tube-Amp-Restore/README.md

 ![053aee929880d18f6db7836267eed1d4](https://github.com/user-attachments/assets/f0572574-6d4e-437d-b583-5f17b63c8821)

 # Restoration Process
 For this amplifier restoration, I have opted to keep everything as original as possible, only replacing the necessary components to preserve the aesthetics and reliably operate.
 Since this amp used oil capacitors and carbon composition resistors, the components all tested out of tolerance so I replaced those components with their more modern electrolytic and metal film and carbon film counterparts.

+Before ordering the components, I tested for continuity and proper resistance for all of the transfromers and speaker coils.
+Thankfully, everything was still operational.

 ## Schematic Diagram and Analysis
 As the circuit inside the amp was alightly different than any other schematic that I could find online, I traced out the circuit diagram to see what I was working with.